FAQ / 101

-Though this longboard pictured here is triplefin, the “real” longboards (that are not made of foam) have a large single fin.
+Though this longboard pictured here is triplefin, rigid longboards (that are not made of foam) have a large single fin.

 The universal all-rounder for all kinds of waves

-Though the Hybrid and Mal are different boards, they are both generally a mixture of a shortboard and a longboard.
+Though the Hybrid and Mal are different boards, both of those boards are perfect all-rounders.
 Great for beginner-intermediate surfers due to their universal performance path and for someone who’d like to ride all kinds of waves with only one board.
-Hybrid surfboard is easy to paddle, but hard to duck dive.
+Hybrid surfboard is easy to paddle but hard to duck dive.